The Voice Kids (Russian TV series) season 7

 The seventh season of the Russian reality talent show The Voice Kids premiered on February 14, 2020 on Channel One.
-Dmitry Nagiev returned as the show's presenter.
-Valery Meladze returned as a coach, Basta returned as a coach after a one-season break and replaced Pelageya, Polina Gagarina replaced LOBODA and became a new coach for the show.
+Dmitry Nagiev returned as the show's presenter, Agata Muceniece returned after one season breake and replaced Aglaya Shilovskaya as a co-presenter.
+Valery Meladze returned as a coach while Basta returned as a coach after a one-season break and replaced Pelageya, Polina Gagarina replaced LOBODA.

 Olesya Kazachenko was announced the winner on April 24, 2020, marking Basta's first win as a coach.
+Also Basta became the first coach on the kids version of the show to be both the Best coach and the winning coach in the same season.

 Coaches and presenters

-There were two changes to the coaching panel.
 Valery Meladze was joined by Polina Gagarina as a new coach and Basta, who returned after a one-season break.
 Dmitry Nagiev as presenter is joined by Agata Muceniece, who already held this position in the fifth season.